My Life in Rugby: Ex-Wallabies, Reds, and Worcester full-back Chris Latham

 The first of my three World Cups was in 1999.
 I only played in one game, against the USA in Limerick, but I was very young and raw to the environment so to get the opportunity just to be involved was amazing and one I cherish a lot.
 To only play one game at the next World Cup, when I had five years of international rugby behind me, was bitterly disappointing, however.
 I was devastated – even though I scored five tries in the match!

 Like with most things in life, there’s a story behind it.
-Leading up to the 2003 World Cup, I think it was a couple of months out, we played a Test match against New Zealand in Auckland and before I ran out, I had a 39-degree temperature.
+Leading up to the 2003 World Cup, I think it was a couple of months out, we played a against in Auckland and before I ran out, I had a 39-degree temperature.
 We had no one to cover so I played.
 I always felt I was fortunate to play Test matches so when you are on against the All Blacks you don’t shy away, you just man up and get on with it.
 After the game, I went home and went to bed and woke up really, really sick the next day.
 I flew back to Australia and my wife was really concerned and called the doctor.
 He said I needed to go to hospital straight away.
 I ended up getting pneumonia.
 I had three super bugs in me and I spent the next two weeks hanging upside down draining my lungs of fluid and recovering.

 Two days after I got out of hospital, I had to be in Darwen for a World Cup camp.
 My lungs weren’t any good, I couldn’t complete most of the training sessions, and as a result I sat out the first few games.
 The Namibia game was really about me proving my fitness; I wanted to show that I would run myself to victory or death.
 The by-product was the five tries.